 A will may be sufficient if: you have a modest estate, few assets, no minor children, and live in a state where probate is relatively simple and inexpensive.

 A trust is worth considering if: you own real estate, have significant assets, want to avoid probate, have minor children or beneficiaries with special needs, have privacy concerns, or own property in multiple states (which would otherwise require probate in each state).
+People who own real estate in two different states, for example, would face probate proceedings in both states without a trust — this alone often makes a trust the practical choice.

 Many people benefit from both — a trust to handle the bulk of assets and avoid probate, plus a "pour-over will" that catches any assets not transferred into the trust during your lifetime.